killeraliens/abc-cv/README.md

 # CV of Alexandra Brinn Campbell

 I am a designer gone fullstack web developer and this is my resume.
 Created with React and Pupeteer.
+See instructions below if you are a developer and would like to use this as a template for your own CV.
 [https://killeraliens.github.io/abc-cv](https://killeraliens.github.io/abc-cv/)